Sophos-Community/XDR_Queries/README.md

 ```

-# Sophos Intercept-X with XDR Queries
+# Sophos Intercept X with XDR Queries

 _Live Discover allows you to check the devices that Sophos Central is managing, look for signs of a threat, or assess compliance._

-_Sophos Intercept-X with XDR allows you to query (90) days of data live while storing (30) days of queries in your Data Lake._
+_Sophos Intercept X with XDR allows you to query (90) days of data live while storing (30) days of queries in your Data Lake._

 ### New to Live Discover & Response queries?
 * Read our [Getting Started Guide](https://community.sophos.com/intercept-x-endpoint/f/recommended-reads/128926/getting-started-in-live-discover---from-beginner-to-advanced-query-creation)